Ud0g-Py/Killing-The-Bear/bears/mudak/mitre.md

       * The article mentions that "UNC4466 also used the built in Set-MpPrefernce cmdlet to disable Microsoft Defender’s real-time monitoring capability" (2023-04-04)
   * **Technique: T1059.003 - Command and Scripting Interpreter: Windows Command Shell**
     * **Reasons:**
+      * The malicious kernel driver exposes an IOCTL interface that allows the user mode client, tjr.exe, to issue commands that the driver will execute with Windows kernel privileges.
+(2023-05-22)
       * "Run.bat executes a callout command to an external server using SSH – file names may change depending on the company and systems affected."
 (2023-04-11)
       * The article mentions that "The attackers used batch files to execute multiple PsExec commands to deploy payloads to the identified machines" (2022-11-09)
       * The article mentions that "Get device UUID", "Stop IIS service", "Clean shadow copies", and "List Windows event logs names and try to clear them all" (2022-11-09)